nx0/thedeployer/README.md

 **thedeployer** is only useful for:
 * deploy machines in your infrastructure.
-* get the status of your machines running in your own cloud... er.. environment.
+* get the status of your machines running in your own cloud... er.. [insert buzzword].
 * perform basic actions on machines like stop,start,....

 **thedeployer** may be useful if your environment is static and if you need to deploy several machines at the begging